jr-brown/research-scaffold/README.md

 # Example explained

 The main package part of the research scaffold is designed to be flexible.
-It is intended to be used as in the example directory.
+It is intended to be used as demonstrated in the example directory.

 To run this, first navigate to inside the example directory and then...